Republic of Altai, Ust-Koksinsky District

 The zapovednik is spans an altitude range of 1300m to 3280m.
 This includes an expanse of highlands with glaciers, snowfields and rock placer deposits, as well as mountain passes with tundra, alpine and sub-alpine meadows.
 In the deeply cut valleys rivers flow, and the lower slopes are covered by forest.

 There are 135 lakes in the territory of the reserve, and one of the largest rivers in the Altai region, the Katun, begins here.
 The climate is continental, with a high annual and daily range of temperatures.
 Winter here is sunny, windless and freezing (the average temperature in January is from -21є to -23є C), and in the summer there is a significant low-pressure influence (the average July temperature in mountainous regions is between +4є and +6є C, in the valleys -15є - +17є C).
-Diversity of Flora and Fauna
+Flora and Fauna

 Vegetation consists of steppe, meadow, woodland and mountainous zones, distinctly separate from one another, forming a specific structure known as altitudinal zonality.
 The most interesting species found in the 'Red Book' of endangered animals include the Ukokskaya Larkspur, Altai rhubarb, Steppe Peony and Altai onion.
 There are also species in the reserve which are only found in this region: endemic species such as Krylov Fescus grass, and relics of bygone eras such as the 'sharp-toothed' dryad.